JDuckworth1/NeurovascularDynamics/README.md

 Process interleaved two photon frame scan tif images.
 Estimate cross sectional diameter using the [Threshold in Radon space method](https://journals.sagepub.com/doi/10.1038/jcbfm.2014.67), and perform spectral calculations on the resulting diameter time series.
 Calculate spectra, phase, and coherence for each trial and plot these results.

 ## Pial2P
-Process and analyze two photon frame scans with two simultaneous imaging channels: Cy5.5 and smooth muscle GCaMP8.1.
+Process and analyze two photon frame scans with two simultaneous imaging channels: Cy5.5 and smooth muscle GCaMP.
 Calculate GCaMP df/f(x,t), integrated Cy5.5 intensity(x,t), and lumen diameter(x,t) via Full-Width-(Scale factor)-Max.
 Analyze the relations between these signals using cross correlation and spectral methods.

 ## RBCFlux
 Process two photon line scan images with two simultaneous imaging channels: Cy5.5 annd RBCs labeled with CellTrace CFSE.
 Detect and count RBCs, and calculate vessel diameter using FWHM.
 Compute flux and diameter as a function of time, and dFlux/dDiameter.